-By now, you have probably heard that social media is important for the job search and can sometimes serve as a potential employer’s first impression of you.
-If you are on the job hunt, it is important to have clean social media profiles so that you aren’t disqualified before the employer ever meets you.
+Social media is important for the job search and can sometimes serve as a potential employer’s first impression of you.
+If you are on the job hunt, it’s important to have clean social media profiles so that you aren’t disqualified before the employer ever meets you.

-Fix #1: Check your Privacy Settings
+1: Check Your Privacy Settings

 If you want some of your posts to stay public, make sure that the posts which are visible to anyone are appropriate.
 On Facebook, use the “View” feature to see what your profile looks like to the public, and adjust accordingly.

 If you are consistently tweeting about your industry and have a relevant bio, then the employer will be clued in right away that you stay on top of your field.
 Your bio and photo should reflect the image you want to portray.

-Fix #3: Google Your Name
+3: Google Your Name

-If something unsavory is in the results, there are a few ways to change it.
+If something unsavory shows up in the results, there are a few ways to change it.
 First, if possible, try to get it taken down.
 Next, be sure you are active on profiles that are more professional, like LinkedIn, Twitter, or even a blog, to drive those pages higher in your search results.

 These are just a few simple tasks you can do to clean up your online image.
 Personal branding and social media strategy is a large topic, but these actions will help you get started in the right direction.

 You don’t have to face the job search alone—trust an expert to help you succeed.

-Don’t stop here—connect and learn more about the author below!
+Connect and learn more about the author below!